kingkongdevs/the-legal-drafter-/README.md

 #### Templates
 In the root directory, you will see there are 3 html files (this may change in the future but the idea will remain the same).

 The first is `index.html`.
 This will obviously act as the root page of your site and in many cases may be the only page of the build.
 The file included in this repo comes pre-packaged with meta information ready to be filled out, a basic header in the most common style of our static sites, a simple footer and references to the compiled CSS and JS files.
 Please note that there are no other styles or scripts such as jQuery referenced in this file.
-This is a deliberate choice and will be explained in the **Scripts &amp; Styles** Section.
+This is a deliberate choice and will be explained in the **Scripts & Styles** Section.
 You will also notice that other than the header and footer, the body of the page is left empty.
 This is because we have the `template-sections.html` and `template-sections.html` files.

 The idea here is that there are some common section layouts and elements in these types of static sites and we have created simple, stripped-back templates for you to copy, paste and adapt into your main `index.html` file.